st7712/sts-cool-selfbot/README.md

 - A: Alucard uses some windows features from modules.
 Example windll from ctypes. windll is used to add the console title.
 You can remove the title setters in-order to fix it.
 - Q: **`TypeError: __new__() got an unexpected keyword argument 'deny_new'`**
 - A: This error occured on an old installation of discord.py to fix simply run :`pip install -U discord.py` this updates discord.py!

+yes.
+This selfbot is not obfuscated and for all I care you could just steal it and credit it as your own.
+I don't care if you do that lol.
+It's not like anyones really gonna use this selfbot.
+It's mainly private for me & my friends.